hank-ehly/get-native.com/docs/post_study_listening.md

 # POST /study/listening

-Modify the authenticating users listening statistics.
+Register the completion of a listening session.

 ## Example Request